Florida judge hears challenge of governor’s mask-mandate ban

 In some counties, students and teachers who returned to classrooms only days ago are already under a COVID-19 quarantine.

-In Palm Beach County, officials said they ended the second day of classes with 440 students sent home to quarantine because of 51 cases detected among staff members and students.
+In Palm Beach County, officials said they ended the second day of classes with 440 students sent home to quarantine.
+The school district has reported 134 cases, of which 108 were students and 26 employees.

-Orange County's school system reported 333 total cases after classes began this week, with 20 teachers and 39 students still quarantined.
+Associated Press writer Freida Frisaro contributed to this report from Fort Lauderdale.

 Comments